bbauska/W3Cx-4of5-thru-May-2024/README.md

 It's an open standard for describing JavaScript objects as plain text.

 Here is an example cue from a WebVTT file encoded as JSON instead of plain text.
-JSON is useful for describing "structured data"', and processing such data from JavaScript is easier than parsing plain text.
+JSON is useful for describing "structured data", and processing such data from JavaScript is easier than parsing plain text.

 <details>
-  <summary>Code extract!</summary>
+  <summary>WebVTT code extract!</summary>

 ```
 1. WEBVTT